fransakeson/ha_ev_charging/README.md

 ## HomeAssistant, Easee, ID.4 Smart Charging + Load Balance ##
+Was based on https://github.com/kotope/ha_nordpool_cheapest_hours, but close to 100% rewritten

 TODO:
 * If car_ready_at is tomorrow AND tomorrow_valid=false, only use today - CHECK IF DONE?